 in Patients with Severe Hepatic Cirrhosis : Ratio Relative to Healthy Matched

 |Threo/erythrohydrobupropion amino alcohol||0.69||2.48||1.96||20 h|

-In a second healthy volunteer trial, ritonavir 600 mg twice daily decreased the AUC and the Cmax of bupropion by 66% and 62%, respectively.
+In a second healthy volunteer trial, ritonavir at a dose of 600 mg twice daily decreased the AUC and the Cmax of bupropion by 66% and 62%, respectively.
 The exposure of the hydroxybupropion metabolite was decreased by 78%, the threohydrobupropion decreased by 50%, and the erythrohydrobupropion decreased by 68%.

 In another healthy volunteer trial, lopinavir 400 mg/ritonavir 100 mg twice daily decreased bupropion AUC and Cmax by 57%.
 The AUC and Cmax of hydroxybupropion were decreased by 50% and 31%, respectively.

 Efavirenz: In a trial in healthy volunteers, efavirenz 600 mg once daily for 2 weeks reduced the AUC and Cmax of bupropion by approximately 55% and 34%, respectively.
 The AUC of hydroxybupropion was unchanged, whereas Cmax of hydroxybupropion was increased by 50%.